MicrosoftDocs/quantum-docs/articles/user-guide/index.md

 - [**Ways to run a Q# program**](xref:microsoft.quantum.user-guide-qdk.overview.host-programs): A Q# program can be run as a standalone application, or with an additional host program, written in Python or a .NET language.

 - [**Testing and debugging Q# programs**](xref:microsoft.quantum.user-guide-qdk.overview.testingdebugging): As with classical programming, it is essential to be able to check that quantum programs act as intended, and to be able to diagnose incorrect behavior.
-The Quantum Development Kit for testing and debugging quantum programs.
+The Quantum Development Kit is for testing and debugging quantum programs.

 - **The Q# language guide**: Q# is a stand-alone language offering a high level of abstraction.
 There is no notion of a quantum state or a circuit; instead, Q# implements programs in terms of statements and expressions, much like classical programming languages.
 The Q# language guide provides a full specification and documentation of the Q# quantum programming language.